dunerztd/marketplace_app/README.md

 The Booking associations of being between the User and Teacher models is an important one to the app.
 It allows a single user account to be both a Teacher and Student.
 Through Bookings we can find out information on the student through the User association.
 But also through the Teacher association, we can find information on the User associated with the teacher profile.

 #### Style:
+- has_many Teachers_Styles, Teachers_Style belongs_to Teacher
-- belongs_to a Teacher, a Teacher has_many Styles
+- has_many Teachers through Teachers_style, a Style has_many Teachers through Teachers_Style

-Through the Style models association with the Teacher model, a Style can have one Teacher who has one User and a Style can have one Teacher who has many Bookings who has one User.
-A Style can have one Teacher who has one Image.
+Through the Style models association with the Teacher model, a Style can have many Teachers who has one User and a Style can have many Teachers who has many Bookings who has one User.
+A Style can have many Teachers who has one Picture.

+#### Teachers_Style:
+- belongs_to a Teacher, a Teacher has_many Teachers_Styles
+- belongs_to a Style, a Style has_many Teachers_Styles

+Acts as join model between the Teacher and Style models to allow a many-to-many relationship.

 ---